bethperry/TEDTalks/README.md

 - wordcloud

 **Modeling**
-- scikit-learn (KMeans, silhouette_score, TfidfVectorizer, normalize)
+- scikit-learn
+  - To prepare text as model input: TfidfVectorizer, normalize
+  - To build and score the clustering model: Kmeans, silhouette score
-- kneed (for calculating the "elbow point" of the clustering model)
+- kneed (to calculate the "elbow point" of the clustering model)

 ## Credits

 I found these resources particularly helpful in completing this analysis: